johns10/code-my-spec-docs/design/codingSession/terminal.md

 1. Make specified terminal visible and focused
 2. Done

+### upsertTerminal(name, workingDirectory)
+1. Find existing terminal by name
+2. If found, return existing terminal
+3. If not found, create new terminal with specified name and working directory
+4. Return terminal instance
+5. Done

+### createSplitTerminal(name, workingDirectory)
+1. Create VSCode terminal with specified name and working directory
+2. Show terminal in split view
+3. Return terminal instance
+4. Done

 ## What This Module Does NOT Do
 - Claude Code session management
 - Prompt rule file reading